-Since 1997, Hangen has been the music director of the Orchestra of Indian Hill.
-Comprised of Greater Boston professional musicians, the Orchestra of Indian Hill performs a series of symphony and other concerts featuring renowned soloists.
-Recently, Hangen completed his tenure as the principal Pops guest conductor of the Boston Pops Orchestra, a position created especially for him in 2002.
-He also has held the title of the Boston Symphony Orchestra's Germeshausen Family Youth Concerts Conductor’s Chair.
-Other past positions include the artistic and general director of the Portland Opera Repertory Theatre (P.O.R.T.) of Portland, Maine, in the summer.
-Having founded the company in July 1995, Hangen was the chief visionary force behind this opera company and its activity.
-P.O.R.T. presented an annual July festival of main-stage and other performances consisting of singing, directing, and producing talent from the world’s greatest opera stages.
+Hangen completed his tenure as the principal guest conductor of the Boston Pops Orchestra in 2005.
+He has also held the title of Boston Symphony’s Germeshausen Family Youth Concerts conductor’s chair.
+Additional past positions include the artistic and general director of the Portland Opera Repertory Theatre (P.O.R.T.) of Portland, Maine in the summer season.
+Having co-founded the company in July 1995, Hangen was the chief visionary force behind this opera company and its activities.
+P.O.R.T. presented an annual July festival featuring singing, directing, and producing talent from the world’s greatest opera stages.
 Mr. Hangen also conducted P.O.R.T.’s performances.

-A graduate of the Eastman School of Music with a degree in conducting, Hangen was also a conducting fellow at the Berkshire Music Center at Tanglewood for two summers, where his conducting teachers included Gunther Schuller, Seiji Ozawa, Leonard Bernstein, Michael Tilson Thomas, Stanislaw Skrowaczewski, Bruno Maderna, and Joseph Silverstein.
-During his student days at the Eastman School, Hangen formed the Baroque Chamber Orchestra and cofounded Zeitgeist in Musik, a contemporary chamber ensemble.
+A graduate of the Eastman School of Music with a major in conducting, Hangen was also a conducting fellow at the Berkshire Music Center at Tanglewood for two summers, where his conducting teachers included Gunther Schuller, Seiji Ozawa, Leonard Bernstein, Michael Tilson Thomas, Stanislaw Skrowaczewski, Bruno Maderna and Joseph Silverstein.